-In fact, a quick-loading website is now more important than ever as Google plans to make page speed a big factor in its mobile index starting July 2018.
+In fact, a quick-loading website is now more important than ever as Google has made it a search engine ranking factor.

 There are all kinds of ways to help load your website faster.
 But one of the most important things you can do is optimize your images.